opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iExpres|

 When the interpolation is defined by an expression, the segment values come from a mathematical formula that can be typed by using algebra notations.
-In this case the key values at both ends of the segment may change as well, according to the typed expression.
+In this case the keyframes at both ends of the segment may change as well, according to the typed expression.

 While typing the expression, if the syntax is recognized, a menu automatically opens suggesting you the possible terms: from the menu you can select the term both to display in a tooltip box its correct syntax, and to insert it in the expression.